kuzzleio/documentation-old/src/guide/essentials/security.md

 In the above `role` definition, anonymous users can perform the `login`, `checkToken` and `getCurrentUser` actions of the `auth` controller.

-For a list of available controllers and actions from the Kuzzle Backend API by sending a `GET` request as follows:
+For a list of available controllers and actions from Kuzzle's API by sending a `GET` request as follows:

 ```bash
 curl -X GET http://localhost:7512/\?pretty\=true